CBN and THC are both commonly used for sleep, anxiety, pain, and general relaxation.

 CBN offers a milder, drowsy high, while THC delivers the classic deep euphoria and relaxation.
 They each provide a unique therapeutic (or recreational) option, depending on how you want to feel.

-In this article, we’ll explore the effects and benefits of taking CBN and THC together.
+But what are the effects and benefits of taking CBN and THC together?

 What is CBN?